shengyanli1982/karta/README.md

 <div align="center">
 	<h1>Karta</h1>
+    <p>A lightweight task batch and asynchronous processing module.</p>
 	<img src="assets/logo.png" alt="logo" width="300px">
-	<h4>A lightweight mapping component for tasks</h4>
 </div>

 # Introduction

-`Karta` component is a lightweight mapping component for tasks.
+`Karta` component is a lightweight task batch and asynchronous processing module.
 It very similar to `ThreadPoolExecutor` in Python.
 It provides a simple interface to submit tasks and get the results.

 Why `Karta`?
 In my job, I need to do a lot of job processing.
 I want to use like `ThreadPoolExecutor` code to do the job.
 However, in golang there is no such component.
 So I write one.